 The largest building De Rotterdam turned the city into a “vertical city”.
 It is designed in such a way that it looks different from different parts of the city.
 This architectural feat houses various hotels, restaurants, and offices of Rotterdam.

-What makes the architecture of Rotterdam truly dynamic is that you can appreciate both the past, present, and future through it.
-While the modern architect lovers can appreciate the Cube Houses, others may love to catch a glimpse of history through the old architecture of the Delfshaven district.
+What makes the architecture of Rotterdam truly dynamic is that you can appreciate both the past, present and future through it.
+While modern architect lovers can appreciate the Cube Houses, others may love to catch a glimpse of history through the old architecture of the Delfshaven district.

 The famous cube houses in Rotterdam:

 Rotterdam’s food scene is thriving.
 From finger-licking local food to international cuisines, you will find everything in Rotterdam.

 If you want to experience the local treats of Rotterdam, you have to try "Kapsalon".
 You will find it on every street corner.
 The Kapsalon is a combination of french fries, shoarma meat, lettuce, cheese, garlic sauce, and chili sauce.
 Kapsalon is one of my personal favorites modern Dutch streetfoods.